proebrock/lighthouse/bundle_adjust_simple/README.markdown

 # Lighthouse: Bundle adjustment

 Camera models project a 3D point P(X,Y,Z) from the scene to a 2D point p(u,v) on the chip of the camera.
 This projection is not reversible: All 3D points of a scene that are projected to the same 2D point on the chip lie on a ray from the optical center of the camera through this point on the chip.
 So for reversing the projection we need additional information.
-This can be camera-internal: A Time-of-Flight camera provides a distance to a point on the chip that makes it possible to reconstruct the 3D point in the scene.
+This can be camera-internal: A time-of-flight camera provides a distance to a point on the chip that makes it possible to reconstruct the 3D point in the scene.
 Or we can use more than one camera to reconstruct points in the scene.

 So multiple cameras observing the same point in the scene result in one ray from each camera intersecting in the 3D point in the scene.
 This bundle of rays has led to the term [Bundle adjustment](https://en.wikipedia.org/wiki/Bundle_adjustment) which is determining the best estimate for a 3d point in the scene from observations of multiple cameras.